 We love Crock Pot Potatoes, but this recipe cooks in just minutes, so you don't have to spend hours waiting.
 Just add your potatoes and water and let the Instant Pot do the work.

-With minimal effort, you'll end up with tender and flavorful potatoes that will please even your pickiest eaters.
+With minimal effort, you'll end up with tender and flavorful potatoes in the Instant Pot that will please even your pickiest eaters.

 - Water - you'll need to put some in the bottom of the Instant Pot to create steam.

 - Baby potatoes - you can also use baby red potatoes.
 Using potatoes that are 1.25 inches to 1.50 inches works best.

 - Sea salt and pepper and butter if you like.